Can you use vinegar to get rid of rats?

 Yes – vinegar does work well as a rat repellant, although you have to keep in mind that the scent needs to be strong enough to deter them.

 If you are using a vinegar rat repellent, then you need to consider using it in constricted areas to stop the odor from dissipating too much.
 As the smell becomes less and less pungent, it is less effective at deterring rats.

-I have tested using vinegar and the rat actively avoided that particular area.
+I have tested using vinegar, and the rat actively avoided that particular area.
 Having said that, I was testing in a constricted area.
 It doesn’t work very well in open areas, such as your yard, or under your deck.